-2.1 Commission's draft determination
+2.1 Commission's determination

-In accordance with section 99 of the NEL the Commission has made this draft rule determination in relation to the rule proposed by the Minister for Energy and Resources (Victoria).

-The Commission has determined it should make, with amendments, the rule proposed by the rule proponent.16
+In accordance with section 102 of the NEL the Commission has made this final rule determination in relation to the rule proposed by the Minister for Energy and Resources (Victoria).
+In accordance with section 103 of the NEL the Commission has determined to make, with amendments, the rule proposed by the rule proponent.18

-The Commission's reasons for making this draft rule determination are set out in section 3.1
+The Commission's reasons for making this final rule determination are set out in section 3.1.

-A draft of the proposed rule that the Commission proposes to be made (draft rule) is attached to and published with this draft rule determination.
-The draft rule is different from the rule proposed by the rule proponent.
+The National Electricity Amendment (Victorian Jurisdictional Derogation - Advanced Metering Infrastructure) Rule 2013 No [7] (rule as made) is published with this final rule determination.
+The rule as made commences on 1 January 2014.
+The rule as made is different from the rule proposed by the rule proponent.
 Its key features are described in section 3.2.